Former Browns captain Jamar Taylor hoping for happy homecoming with new Seahawks teammates

 Cleveland traded Taylor to Arizona following the 2018 draft, when the Browns selected Ohio State’s Denzel Ward with the fourth overall pick, meaning Taylor was destined to be a backup.

-He spent last year with Arizona and Denver before signing with Seattle in May.
-He was released in the Seahawks’ initial cut down to 53 players, then re-signed after Week 1, when his contract would not be guaranteed — and also after Seattle almost lost to the Bengals behind Cincinnati quarterback Andy Dalton’s 418 yards (Dalton hasn’t thrown for more than 311 since then) and with rookie Ugo Amadi playing nickel for Seattle.
+He spent last year with Arizona and Denver before signing with the Seahawks in May.
+He was released in the cut down to 53 players but re-signed after Week 1 when his contract would not be guaranteed.
+That was after the Seahawks almost lost to the Bengals behind quarterback Andy Dalton’s 418 passing yards (Dalton hasn’t thrown for more than 311 since then) and with rookie Ugo Amadi playing nickel for Seattle.

-One reason the Seahawks gambled in releasing Taylor is their preference for leaving their three linebackers on the field the majority of the time — meaning, staying with their base defense — with strongside linebacker Mychal Kendricks often serving essentially as a nickel back.
+One reason the Seahawks gambled in releasing Taylor is their preference for leaving three linebackers on the field the majority of the time — meaning, staying with their base defense — with strongside linebacker Mychal Kendricks often serving as a nickel back.

-The Seahawks like that because they feel it helps in their run defense — which has been improved this season, allowing 4.3 yards per carry compared to 4.9 last season — while still being to defend the pass well enough.
+The Seahawks like that because they feel it helps in their run defense — which has been improved this season, allowing 4.3 yards per carry compared to 4.9 last season — while still being able to defend the pass well enough.

-But as Jared Goff and the Rams offense got going last week — six of the Rams’ last eight drives went for 55 yards or longer — the Seahawks increasingly went with Taylor as a true nickel.
-He played 15 more snaps in that game than he had in any other this season.
+But as Jared Goff and the Rams offense got going last week — six of the Rams’ last eight drives went for 55 yards or longer — the Seahawks increasingly went with Taylor at nickel.
+He played 15 more snaps in than he had in any other this season.

 “I had my name called a few times,’’ Taylor said.
 “Usually it’s not so much on first and second down, but this time that’s how it was working out because they were throwing the ball a little bit more.
 So, I was trying to make the best out of my opportunities.’’

-That he did means he may get more going forward, possibly again on Sunday, when he says he’ll be happy to see a few old friends, such as defensive backs coach DeWayne Walker, a holdover on staff of first-year coach Freddie Kitchens.
+That he did means he may get more going forward, possibly Sunday, when he says he’ll be happy to see a few old friends, such as defensive backs coach DeWayne Walker, a holdover on staff of first-year coach Freddie Kitchens.

 “That was home, but it’s not anymore,’’ Taylor said.
 “Seattle has become home.
-So I’m just ready to play my guys here on this team.’’
+So I’m just ready to play with my guys here on this team.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.